Part 4: Combating Scripture Twisting with Real Examples

 Example: For I know the plans I have for you," declares the LORD, "plans to prosper you and not to harm you, plans to give you hope and a future. -- Jeremiah 29:11

 The Mistake in Modern Usage: This is perhaps one of the most commonly tortured passages in all of Scripture throughout modern Christendom.
 I have heard this verse many times in a number of sermons portrayed as though it were a promise that God has plans for me, and wants to prosper me…as if God wrote the verse to me.
 It is often used or rather misused when Christians are having a hard time through life in order to keep their hopes up and to encourage them.
 The intention is not bad, but very often believers do not experience the benefits of this promise.
 Why is this?
 Well, because very often we smorgasbord this verse.
 By that I mean that we often treat this verse as though it stands by itself, and take the verses we like and ignore every other verse that surrounds the 'promise verse.'
-Preachers and teachers and congregations alike, all clearly ignore the principles that are taught in Jeremiah 29:1-10, before trying to claim verse 11.
+Preachers and teachers and congregations alike, all clearly ignore the principles that are taught in Jeremiah 29:1-10

 Original and accurate usage: Of course the verse was not even written to Jeremiah personally.
 It is a promise for the exiles in Babylon, an actual group of ancient people to whom God made this specific promise and there is no biblical evidence it was a universal promise to all people everywhere.